BC Hub for Palliative Care ECHO

 Goal

-To further the integration and spread of the SIC into routine clinical practice throughout B.C.
+To further the integration and spread of essential conversations into routine clinical practice throughout B.C.

 Objectives